baby bedtime routine

 The following are positive sleep associations that I recommend using for sleep and as part of the bedtime routine

-• White Noise!
-Turn on the white noise upon entering the room or before placing your baby in their crib.
+• White, brown, or pin noise!
+Turn on the sound machine upon entering the room or before placing your baby in their crib.

 • Dim lights or a table lamp during the routine!
 No overhead lights.
 A bedside dim light signals to your baby that the day is coming to an end.